14 Best Campaign Email Marketing Services

 Automation is your secret weapon for sending timely, relevant messages without having to manually hit “send” every time.
 A good email service will have powerful but intuitive automation tools.
 This allows you to set up workflows that trigger emails based on user actions.
 For example, you can create a welcome series for new subscribers, send a reminder for an abandoned cart, or follow up after a purchase.
 These automated campaigns work for you in the background, nurturing leads and building customer relationships.
 You can find platforms with hundreds of automation templates to get you started.

-Building Landing Pages and Forms
+Capture Leads with Landing Pages and Forms

 Your email marketing platform shouldn't just be for sending emails—it should also help you grow your list.
 Look for a service that includes tools for creating sign-up forms and landing pages.
 You should be able to easily design and embed forms on your website to capture new subscribers.
 A landing page builder is also incredibly useful for running dedicated campaigns, like promoting a webinar or a new ebook.
 Having these tools integrated into one platform creates a seamless system for attracting and converting new leads without needing to piece together multiple different services.